Protests paralyse factories in Suez Canal city

 The protesters called for the appointment of a neutral judge to investigate the deaths of around 40 people in Port Said last month.
 They also demanded the removal of Port Said's governor and Egypt's interior minister.

-On Monday evening Mursi presented a draft law to the Shura Council - Egypt's temporary legislature - to reinstate Port Said's free trade zone and allot 400 million Egyptian pounds (39 million pounds) annually from the Suez Canal's revenues to develop cities along the waterway.
+On Monday evening Mursi presented a draft law to the Shura Council - Egypt's temporary legislature - to reinstate Port Said's free trade zone and allot 400 million Egyptian pounds ($60 million) annually from the Suez Canal's revenues to develop cities along the waterway.

 The Council agreed to this, state television said on Tuesday, but the move fell short of the city's demands.